-- 1.0 ADMINISTRATION - 1.1 The Developer and their employee, agent, contractor or invitee is responsible for ensuring compliance with the conditions of this development approval. - 1.2 Where these Conditions refer to "Council" in relation to requiring Council to approve or to be satisfied as to any matter, or conferring on the Council a function, power or discretion, that role may be fulfilled in whole or in part by a delegate appointed for that purpose by the Council. - 1.3 All conditions, works, or requirements of this development approval must be undertaken, completed, and be accompanied by a Compliance Certificate for any operational works required by this development approval: - 1.3.1 to Council's satisfaction; - 1.3.2 at no cost to Council; and - 1.3.3 prior to the commencement of the use, unless otherwise stated.

-- 1.4 Infrastructure requirements of this development approval must be contributed to the relevant authorities, where applicable, at no cost to Council, prior to the commencement of the use, unless otherwise stated.

-- 1.5 The following further Development Permits must be obtained prior to the commencement of any works associated with their purposes:
+- 1.0 ADMINISTRATION - 1.1 The owner, the owner's successors in title, and any occupier of the premises is responsible for ensuring compliance with the conditions of this development approval. - 1.2 Where these Conditions refer to "Council" in relation to requiring Council to approve or to be satisfied as to any matter, or conferring on the Council a function, power or discretion, that role may be fulfilled in whole or in part by a delegate appointed for that purpose by the Council. - 1.3 All conditions, works, or requirements of this development approval must be undertaken, completed, and be accompanied by a Compliance Certificate for any operational works required by this development approval: - 1.3.1 to Council's satisfaction; - 1.3.2 at no cost to Council; and - 1.3.3 prior to the commencement of the use, unless otherwise stated. - 1.4 The following further Development Permits must be obtained prior to the commencement of any works associated with their purposes: - 1.4.1 Operational Works: - (i) Access Works; - 1.4.2 Plumbing and Drainage Works; and - 1.4.3 Building Works. - 1.5 All Development Permits for Plumbing and Drainage Works must be obtained prior to the issue of a Development Permit for Building Works. - 1.6 All works must be designed, constructed and maintained in accordance with the relevant Council policies, guidelines and standards, unless otherwise stated. - 1.7 All engineering drawings/specifications, design and construction works must be in accordance with the requirements of the relevant Australian Standards and must be approved, supervised and certified by a Registered Professional Engineer of Queensland. - 1.8 Lot 1 on MPH25626 and Lot 2 on MPH26626 must be amalgamated and registered as one lot prior to the commencement of the use.

-- 1.5.1 Operational Works:

-- (i) Road Works;

-- (ii) Access and Parking Works;

-- (iii) Roof and Allotment Drainage;

-- 1.5.2 Plumbing and Drainage Works; and

-- 1.5.3 Building Works:

-- (i) Demolition Works; and

-- (ii) Building Works.

-- 1.6 All Development Permits for Operational Works and Plumbing and Drainage Works must be obtained prior to the issue of a Development Permit for Building Works.

-- 1.7 All works must be designed, constructed and maintained in accordance with the relevant Council policies, guidelines and standards, unless otherwise stated.

-- 1.8 All engineering drawings/specifications, design and construction works must be in accordance with the requirements of the relevant Australian Standards and must be approved, supervised and certified by a Registered Professional Engineer of Queensland.

-- 1.9 Lots 27, 28 and 29 on RP601289 must be amalgamated and registered as one lot prior to the commencement of the use.

-- 2.0 APPROVED PLANS AND DOCUMENTS
+2.0 APPROVED PLANS AND DOCUMENTS